-Sujal Shah joined CymaBay as Chief Financial Officer in December of 2013.
-Prior to that he served as a consultant and acting Chief Financial Officer since June 2012.
+Sujal Shah has served as our Chief Financial Officer since December of 2013.
+Prior to that he served as a consultant and acting Chief Financial Officer for us from June 2012 to December 2013.
 From 2010 to 2012, Mr. Shah served as Director, Health Care Investment Banking for Citigroup Inc., where he was responsible for managing client relationships and executing strategic and financing related transactions for clients focused in life sciences.
 From 2004 to 2010 Mr. Shah was employed with Credit-Suisse, last serving in the capacity as Vice President, Health Care Investment Banking Group.
-Mr. Shah received a MBA from Carnegie Mellon University - Tepper School of Business in 2004 and a M.S. from Northwestern University in Biomedical Engineering in 1997.
+Mr. Shah received a MBA from Carnegie Mellon University - Tepper School of Business and M.S. and B.S. degrees in Biomedical Engineering from Northwestern University.